AmerisourceBergen to pay $625 million in U.S. civil fraud settlement

 New York Attorney General Barbara Underwood said in a separate statement that $99.9 million of the payout will go to state Medicaid programs.

-Reporting by Jonathan Stempel in New York; Editing by Chizu Nomiyama and Susan Thomas
+Reporting by Jonathan Stempel in New York; Editing by Chizu Nomiyama, Susan Thomas and Bill Berkrot